Vyral/base-template/_posts/2025-01-23-what-is-the-best-time-of-year-to-sell-my-home.md

 enclosure: >-
   How you can prepare for the spring market by planning ahead, budgeting your time, and getting in early.
-pullquote: ' Get ahead of things by listing as early as you reasonably can.'
+pullquote: Get ahead of things by listing as early as you reasonably can.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false